sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ## Axes to Navigate in Space and Time
 SirixDB provides several axes to navigate through the tree structures of both the binary XML as well as the JSON encoding.
 Namely all of the axes known from XPath plus a few more.

-### Non Structural Wrapper Axis for XML resources
+### Non-Structural Wrapper Axis for XML resources

-As it's a common task to iterate over structural and non-structural nodes, that is namespaces and especially attributes, SirixDB provides a simple wrapper axis:
+As it’s a common task to iterate over structural and non-structural nodes, that is namespaces and especially attributes, SirixDB provides a simple wrapper axis:

 ```java
 new NonStructuralWrapperAxis(new DescendantAxis(rtx))
 ```

-This axis as its sole argument needs another axis to iterate through structural nodes (all nodes with the exception of attributes and namespaces).
+This axis as its sole argument needs another axis to iterate through structural nodes (all nodes except attributes and namespaces).
 Every time the cursor is located on an element-node the axis checks for namespace- as well as attribute-nodes and iterates over them before using the delegate axis to move to the next structural node.
-Note that SirixDB also offers a
-`NamespaceAxis` and an `AttributeAxis`.
+Note that SirixDB also offers a `NamespaceAxis` and an `AttributeAxis`.

 ### Visitor Descendant Axis

-As it's very common to define behavior based on the different node-types we're able to use the visitor pattern.
+As it’s very common to define behavior based on the different node-types we’re able to use the visitor pattern.
 We can specify a visitor as a builder argument for a special preorder-axis called `VisitorDescendantAxis`.
-It uses the return types from the visit-methods a visitor has to implement to guide the traversal.
-For each type of node, there's an equivalent visit-method.
-For instance, for element nodes it is the `VisitResult visit(ImmutableElement node)`.
+It uses the return types from the visit methods a visitor has to implement to guide the traversal.
+For each type of node, there’s an equivalent visit method.
+For instance, for element nodes, it is the `VisitResult visit(ImmutableElement node)`.

-Another visitor-interface exists for JSON nodes (only difference are the node-type parameters).
-Thus we're able to use the same axis to traverse both XML as well as JSON resources.
+Another visitor interface exists for JSON nodes (the only difference is the node-type parameters).
+Thus we’re able to use the same axis to traverse both XML as well as JSON resources.

 ```java
 /**